 Welcome to Assumption Greek Orthodox Church in East Moline!
 We are an Orthodox Christian church in the Quad Cities under the auspices of the Ecumenical Patriarchate of Constantinople.

-The Orthodox Church has her origin with Jesus Christ and the Holy Spirit, not with a human teacher, nor group, nor a code of conduct or religious philosophy.
+The Orthodox Church has her origin with Jesus Christ and the Holy Spirit, not with a human teacher, or group, or a code of conduct or religious philosophy.
 The Orthodox Church strives to cultivate in the faithful a Christian way of life and depth of spirituality that is in accordance with the teachings and traditions handed down by our Lord and His disciples, and in continuity with them the saints of every generation through our present day.
 The Feast of Pentecost, which is celebrated fifty days after Easter, commemorates the "outpouring'' of the Holy Spirit upon the Apostles, as foreshadowed through the Prophet Joel (cf. Joel 2:28), and marks the beginning of the mission of the Church to the world.
 Faith in this Church of our Lord and His Apostles is what Orthodox Christians profess during the Divine Liturgy when reciting the following line of the Nicene-Constantinopolitan Creed: "[I believe] in One Holy, Catholic, and Apostolic Church."